The Great Pumpkin Pie Recipe.

 - Fresh cranberries, not frozen.
 The sugar syrup doesn't coat evenly on the frozen berries, leaving you with rather ugly and some very plain shriveled cranberries!

 - I prefer canned pumpkin in this pumpkin pie recipe.

 - Light brown sugar is OK but my taste testers and I prefer dark brown sugar.

-- 3/4 teaspoon pumpkin pie spice can be used instead of these spices.
+- About 1 teaspoon of pumpkin pie spice can be used instead of these spices.

 For the pie crust leaves: On a floured work surface, roll out one of the balls of chilled dough (keep the other one in the refrigerator).
 Roll out into any shape you really want (doesn't matter) and 1/8 inch thickness.
 Using leaf cookie cutters, cut into shapes.
 Brush each lightly with the beaten egg + milk mixture.
 Cut leaf veins into leaves using a sharp knife, if desired.
 Place onto a parchment paper or silicone baking mat-lined baking sheet and bake at 350°F (177°C) for 10 minutes or until lightly browned.
 Remove and set aside to cool before decorating pie.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 Hi, it’s me again.
 Making this post even longer.
 Two more things: